Tencent/puerts/doc/unity/en/install.md

 # How to install

+If you don't know which style or version to use. please visit [FAQ](./faq.md#installation-relavanted)

 ### GitHub Clone and use Unity UPM to install

 You can add it by this way with Unity that support UPM